prl-mushr/mushr-website/content/tutorials/mapping.md

 ## By: Madison Doerr and Markus Schiffer

 ### Introduction
-The MuSHr car operates in a mapped area to determine its position, orientation, and plans.
-We can create custom 2D maps for our cars by using [ROS's slam](http://wiki.ros.org/slam_toolbox) and our car's laser scanner to survey the area to be mapped.
+The MuSHR car uses a map of its environment to localize itself.
+We can create custom 2D maps for our cars by using [gmapping](http://wiki.ros.org/gmapping) and our car's laser scanner to survey the area to be mapped.

 ### Goal